SCFHA Brock Jr Badgerfest Tournament - Tournament Rules

 9. If the goal differential at any time reaches 5 goals, the clock will run until the spread is reduced to 3 goals, then stop time will resume.

-10. One - 30 second timeout will be allowed for each team ONLY during Final Championship game.
+10. One - 30 second timeout will be allowed for each team ONLY in Elimination and Playoff Games.
 Overtime is not a new game.
-There is NO TIMEOUT in Preliminary Games, Elimination Games or Semi-Final Games!
+There is NO TIMEOUT in Preliminary Games.

 12. In the event of a jersey conflict, the home team designated on the game sheet must change their jerseys.

-13. Flooding of the ice will occur at the end of each 10-10-12 length game and every two periods for the 15-15-15 length games.
-Flooding of the ice may be deferred at the Tournament Committees discretion.
+13. Flooding of the ice will occur at the end of each 10-10-12 length game and every two periods for the 10-15-15 length games.
+Flooding of the ice may be deferred at the Tournament Committee's discretion.

 In the event of a tie, the following criteria will be used to break the tie:

-d) First goal scored in preliminary/round robin games.
+(6) Earliest First goal scored in Round Robin

-Follow Tie breaking rules in Order.
-Once a Tie Breaking Rule has been used or is not applicable it cannot be used again.
+Follow the tie-breaking rules in order.
+Once a tie-breaking rule has been used or is not applicable, it cannot be used again.

-20. If a team withdraws from the tournament following the team’s confirmation in the tournament (after payment is made by the team), a $100 administrative fee will apply.
-The OWHA Tournament Withdrawal Rules apply for teams withdrawing within 30 days of the tournament start date.
+19. If a team withdraws from the tournament following the team’s confirmation in the tournament (after payment is made by the team), a $200 administrative fee will apply.
+The OWHA Tournament Withdrawal Rules apply to teams withdrawing within 30 days of the tournament start date.

-The Tournament Committee reserves itself the final word on the interpretation of the rules.
+The Tournament Committee reserves the final word on the interpretation of the rules.

 Overtime Rules – Elimination, Semi-Final & Championship Games

-· Teams will play 4 on 4 plus goalies.
+3. Teams will play 3-on-3 with goalies.
 Players may be changed at any time.
-Goalies may be “pulled” at any time and a substitute player from the bench may be used.
+Goalies may be “pulled” at any time, and a substitute from the bench may be used.

 We respectfully ask for your assistance in that no team photos be taken on ice due to municipality and city insurance regulations.